 The UK along with most NATO members did not attend the UN Conference to Negotiate a Legally Binding Instrument to Prohibit Nuclear Weapons, Leading Towards their Total Elimination.

-The UK’s non-participation raises serious doubts over the UK’s compliance with its international obligations, including its commitment to pursue negotiations on multilateral nuclear disarmament under the Treaty on the Non-Proliferation of Nuclear Weapons (NPT).
+The UK’s non-participation raised serious doubts over the UK’s compliance with its international obligations, including its commitment to pursue negotiations on multilateral nuclear disarmament under the Treaty on the Non-Proliferation of Nuclear Weapons (NPT).

-Ahead of the negotiations, UNA-UK’s Chair, Lord Wood, urged the UK to reconsider its decision to stay away:
+Before the negotiations, UNA-UK’s Chair, Lord Wood, urged the UK to reconsider its decision to stay away:

 The decision of nuclear-weapon states not to participate in the upcoming UN negotiations is regrettable and could contribute to a deterioration of relations between those with nuclear weapons and those without. […]The UK has an important role to play on this front.
 Firstly, the UK should work energetically to improve relations with non-nuclear-weapon states.
 This includes reversing its decision not to participate in the 2017 UN nuclear disarmament negotiations and by taking other unmistakable steps to demonstrate Britain’s commitment on this issue.